awslabs/aws-well-architected-labs/Cost/CostOpt_Workload/Step1.md

 2. Create an **S3 Bucket** with a folder **applogfiles_reinventworkshop** which will contain your application log files.
 You MUST name the folder **applogfiles_reinventworkshop**, this will make pasting the code faster:
 ![Images/s3-createbucket.png](Images/s3-createbucket.png)

-3. To use the sample log files, copy the following file into your S3 bucket, and move onto the next section - **Crawl log files with Glue**.
+3. To use the sample log files, copy the following file into your S3 bucket into the **applogfiles** folder, and move onto the next section - **Crawl log files with Glue**.
 It is recommended you **read** (only READ - dont do) the following steps to understand how you could get your own application log files efficiently in your environment.
     - [Step1_access_log.gz](Code/Step1AccessLog.gz)

 4. If you will be using your own application log files, systems manager can be used to run commands across your environment and copy files from multiple servers to S3.
 Go to **Systems Manager**, and into **Run Command**: